Mad0Max/discord.bat/README.md

 ### Notes
 This is made as a joke and not for real world use.
-A demo-bot is also included with a few commands such as `userinfo`, `echo` and `xkcd` Remember to not mess with many variables such as `%USERNAME%`, `%TEMP%`, `%Path%` and many others.
+A demo-bot is also included with a few commands such as `userinfo`, `echo` and `xkcd` Remember to not mess with system variables such as `%USERNAME%`, `%TEMP%`, `%Path%` and many others.
 You can get a list of your system's variables when doing `set` in a command prompt - you should not use those.

 I could not test every file.
 So if you got weird errors from a file like `sendMessage.bat`  let me know.